Styren/k8s-nodejs-stack/README.md

 2. Create an GitHub repository secret named KUBECONFIG (`Settings` > `Secrets & Variables` > `Actions` > `New repository secret`) with the contents of your kubeconfig file
 3. Create a Personal access token (PAT) with `read:packages` permission (https://github.com/settings/tokens)
 4. Copy the file `infrastructure/terraform.tfvars.skel` to `infrastructure/terraform.tfvars` and fill it in with your email, the PAT and your GitHub username
-5. Create a DNS A record with the value `*` pointing to the ingress IP address (you can find it with `kubectl get svc -n nginx-ingress nginx-ingress-ingress-nginx-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`) and set the domain name in `infratructure/root.hcl`
+5. Create a DNS A record with the value[1] pointing to the ingress IP address (you can find it with `kubectl get svc -n nginx-ingress nginx-ingress-ingress-nginx-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`) and set the domain name in `infratructure/root.hcl`
 6. Run `terragrunt run-all apply` in the `infrastructure` directory
 8. Push an empty commit to trigger deployment of the API service (`git commit --allow-empty -m "initial commit"`)

+[1] I.e. enter `mycluster` as value to access the cluster at mycluster.example.com, given that example.com is the domain name.

 # FAQ

-## How do I find the password to Grafana?
+## How do I access Grafana?

+Grafana is accessible at <DOMAIN_NAME>/grafana.

 Log in with username `admin` and password from the `grafana-password` secret in the `monitoring` namespace, you can get it with kubectl: